u-d-ash/CP-Buddy/README.md

     * Add the login credintials in the `CONFIG_DICT`
     * Add the path to your directory where all your files will go in `ROOTFOLDER`
 3. Add your own template in `template.cpp` file *or you can use mine ;)*
+4. Make sure you have VSCode installed, that's the only editor it supports as of now.

 #### Features